Goran Kapetanović: Career

 Kapetanović has received more than 20 international prizes from a variety of cities and festivals.
 For Kiruna-Kigali, he won best short film at the Toronto Short Film Festival and was shortlisted for the Academy Awards 2013.
 For Min Faster i Sarajevo, Kapetanović received six nominations and won for best director at Guldbaggen in Sweden.

+Personal life

+As of 2017, he lives in Malmö with his wife Karin and their two daughters.